Payroll Thailand Guide

 Documentation and Record-Keeping

-Thai regulatory authorities have specific record retention requirements for payroll documentation.
-The Revenue Department requires employers to maintain payroll records for at least 5 years, while the Labor Protection Department mandates 2-year retention for most employment records.
+Thai regulatory authorities have specific record retention requirements.
+The Revenue Department requires employers to maintain payroll records for at least 5 years.
 Creating a comprehensive record management system with dual-language (Thai/English) capabilities ensures coverage of all requirements.

 Compliance Calendar Development